hbdl4y/InfoSec-Algorithms/README.md

-Disastrously bad code that could kill your machine.
+Disastrously bad code.
 Mainly for me learning how to use GitHub.